 I was also excited to be a part of Utica’s inaugural MPS program, where I could provide feedback to the director of the program, as well as the faculty, on ways to enrich the program for future cohorts.
 Finally, I wanted to stay in New York City, and Utica’s flexible program was available online.
 Perfect.

 Early in the MPS program, students were required to take CYB 668: Organizational Risk Management Frameworks with Professor Michael Craig.
 Students were required to write an organization risk management plan for a public or private organization.
 At the time, I was a volunteer with the Hillary for America 2016 U.S. Presidential Campaign.
 I approached the campaign’s volunteer coordinator and he invited me to join Clinton’s Cybersecurity Working Group.
 For the CYB 668 class, I wrote a hypothetical risk management plan for the campaign’s key digital assets.

-The title of my Capstone is The Threat of Nation-State Hacking of State Voter Registration Databases during U.S. Presidential Elections.
-I explored the ways that voter registration databases are vulnerable to attacks by adversarial nation-states; the impact these hacks have on our democratic free and fair elections; and how the U.S. can better defend against future external malicious attacks on our election infrastructure.
-My research was a launching point into the burgeoning field of election integrity, which is more than just a matter of cybersecurity; it is a matter of national security.
+The title of my capstone is The Threat of Nation-State Hacking of State Voter Registration Databases during U.S. Presidential Elections.
+I explored the ways that voter registration databases are vulnerable to attacks by adversarial nation-states, the impact these hacks have on our democratic free and fair elections, and how the U.S. can better defend against external malicious attacks on our election infrastructure in the future.
+My research was a launching point into the burgeoning field of election integrity, which is more than just a matter of cybersecurity—it is a matter of national security.

 What are you doing now?

 I’m working with an election technology research organization in an advisory capacity focusing on election law, public policy, and government relations.
 Additionally, I’m advising several entities on the public policy implications of election technology as a matter of national security, as well as providing policy advice to non-profits and a state government on blockchain technology to protect voter records and election results.